| Read Time: 5 minutes

 This is hard to do.
 If they can prove either of those situations, the trial court can apply the usual “best interest of the child” analysis, and ultimately determine visitation rights.
 For more on how the “best interests of the child” analysis works, see our Free Legal Consumer Guide on child custody.

-A de facto parent does not have to overcome this significant hurdle.
+A de facto parent does not have to overcome this significant hurdle to fight for de facto parent custody.
 De facto parents are different from pure third parties in the eyes of the law.
 Unlike pure third parties, de facto parents actually assume and exercise parental duties and form a close bond with a child.

 But how do you know if you truly qualify as a de facto parent?
 Take the test!